goatwu1993/Blog/content/posts/aws/internet_gw.md

 ## Info

-1. Internet Gateway scales horizontally
+1. Internet Gateway scales horizontally.
-1. Internet Gateway is HA and redundant
+1. Internet Gateway is HA and redundant.
-1. Must be create superately from a VPC
+1. Must be created superately from a VPC.
-1. 1 VPC can attach to 1 Internet Gateway and vice versa (one to one)
+1. 1 VPC can attach to 1 Internet Gateway and vice versa (one to one).
-1. Must configure route table to works as expected.
+1. Must configure route table to work as expected.